edward-cro/Edwards-Favorite-Open-Source-Efforts/README.md

 Operating Systems (O.S.O.S!):
 - ArchLinux https://www.archlinux.org
     Although not technically an open sourced project, most of it's code is.
-Coded around K.I.S.S. philosophy, this operating system is one step towards teaching the public how to compute.
+Designed with K.I.S.S. philosophy in mind, this operating system is one step towards teaching the public how to compute.

 Programs/Applications:
 - Blender www.blender.org (3d Object Design, Skeleton Rigging, Animation, Game-engine, the list goes on)